Shuffle

 Ethereum is a decentralized, open-source blockchain platform featuring smart contract functionality.
 Ether (ETH) is the native cryptocurrency of the platform and the second-largest cryptocurrency by market capitalization after Bitcoin.

-The world's computer?
+Is Ethereum the world's computer?

 Ethereum is often described as the world's computer.
 In some ways, this is an apt analogy, but it perhaps misses some of the important features that set Ethereum apart from "traditional" shared computers (see "Ethereum's key characteristics" below).
 It also fails to acknowledge the limitations of Ethereum in terms of its actual computing power.
 That's because, unlike a "traditional" shared supercomputer, Ethereum can't be used to, for example, process an image of the night sky and determine how many stars are in it.
-We should consider Ethereum, then, not as a workhorse, but rather as a platform.
+We should consider Ethereum, then, not as a shared workhorse, but rather as a shared platform.

 Ethereum's key characteristics